SoarGroup/SoarGroup.github.io/docs/soar_manual/02_TheSoarArchitecture.md

 ![The six operators proposed for the initial state of the blocks world each move one block to a new location.](Images/blocks-proposal.svg)
+/// caption
+The six operators proposed for the initial state of the blocks world each move one block to a new location.
+///

 ### Selecting a single operator: Decision